kandekore/htaccess-rules-WordPress-plugin/readme.md

 After activating the plugin, you will find a new settings page under the "Settings" menu in your WordPress admin area.
 Here you can:

-- Enable the plugin entirely by checking the "Enable My Htaccess Rules" box
+- Enable the plugin entirely by checking the "Enable .htaccess Rules" box
 - Enable compression rules by checking the "Enable Compression Rules" box
 - Enable caching rules by checking the "Enable Caching Rules" box